jperkin/www.perkin.org.uk/pages/pkgsrc-binary-packages-for-osx.markdown

 want to build from source the procedure is very similar:

 {% highlight console %}
-: Install the git package and fetch the cvs to git conversion repository
+: Install the git package and fetch pkgsrc from the converted cvs->git repo
 $ sudo pkgin -y install scmgit
 $ git clone git://github.com/jsonn/pkgsrc.git